RussCob/Python--Project-Pypoll/README.md

   * The winner of the election based on popular vote,

-  * Also, final script both print the analysis to the terminal and exporting a text file with the results.
+  * Also, final script both print the analysis to the terminal and exporting a text file with the results,

 * Final analysis: